Chains, Antichains, and Complements in Infinite Partition Lattices: Short chains

 \section{Short chains}

 We now turn to the question of whether there are maximal chains of cardinality strictly less than $\cardone$ in $\thelattice{\cardone}$.
 It is immediate that there are no maximal chains of finite cardinality in $\thelattice{\aleph_0}$.
 Indeed, each step in a maximal chain merges exactly two blocks.
 Hence, starting from $\bot$ which has infinitely many blocks, after a finite number of steps it is impossible to reach $\top$ or any other partition that has only finitely many blocks.
 For larger cardinals, there is a general construction that proves existence of short chains.
-In the special case where GCH is assumed, it proves existence of a maximal chain of cardinality strictly less than \cardone for every successor cardinal \cardone.
-Because this construction is notationally cumbersome, we first prove the result for the particular case of $\cardone = 2^{\aleph_0}$, the cardinality of the continuum, in order to aid the reader's understanding.
+In the special case where GCH is assumed, it proves existence of a maximal chain of cardinality $\cardone^-$ for every successor cardinal $\cardone$.
+Because this construction is notationally cumbersome, we first explain the result for the particular case of $\cardone = 2^{\aleph_0}$, the cardinality of the continuum, in order to aid the reader's understanding.

-\subsection{Short chains in \thelattice{2^{\aleph_0}}}
+\subsection{Short chains in $\thelattice{2^{\aleph_0}}$}

-\ \\ We build a maximal chain of size $\aleph_0$ in \thelattice{2^{\aleph_0}}.
-The proof boils down to the fact that there are countably many binary strings of finite length but $2^{\aleph_0}$ binary strings of countably infinite length, hence an infinite binary tree of depth $\omega$ has uncountably many leaves but only countably many inner nodes.
+\ \\ We build a maximal chain of size $\aleph_0$ in $\thelattice{2^{\aleph_0}}$.
+The proof boils down to the fact that there are countably many binary strings of finite length but uncountably many binary strings of countably infinite length, hence an infinite binary tree of depth $\omega$ has uncountably many leaves but only countably many inner nodes.

 The construction proceeds in two steps: \begin{enumerate} \item Starting from $\top$, inductively construct a countable chain of ``keyframe'' partitions such that the $n^{\text{th}}$ keyframe has $2^n$ blocks.
 The greatest lower bound of this chain will be $\bot$ with $2^{\aleph_0}$ singleton blocks. \item Complete the chain into a maximal chain by adding ``inbetween'' partitions between the keyframes.
-We'll need $2^n-1$ extra partitions between the $(n-1)^{\text{st}}$ and the $n^{\text{th}}$ keyframe.\footnote{``Keyframe'' and ``Inbetween'' are terms from animation: A ``keyframe'' is a drawing that defines the start or end of a movement.
-The animation frames between keyframes--the ``inbetweens''--are drawn to make the transitions between keyframes smooth.} \end{enumerate}
+We will need $2^n-1$ extra partitions between the $(n-1)^{\text{st}}$ and the $n^{\text{th}}$ keyframe.\footnotemark \end{enumerate}

 As a finite number of inbetween partitions are added for each $n$, only a countable number of partitions are added in total, and so the full chain has countable length.

 \textbf{Keyframes.} Consider partitions of the set $\{0, 1\}^{\omega}$ of countably infinite sequences of bits; note that the cardinality of $\{0, 1\}^{\omega}$ is $2^{\aleph_0}$.
 Let $u \in \{0, 1\}^{\omega}$ and let $[u]_k$ be the set of elements of $\{0, 1\}^{\omega}$ with the same first $k$ bits: $[u]_k = \setof{u_0u_1\ldots u_{k-1}v}{v \in \{0, 1\}^{\omega}}$.
 Define the $k^{\text{th}}$ keyframe to be $\keyframe{k} = \setof{[u]_k}{u \in \{0, 1\}^{\omega}}$.
 Similarly, define $\keyframe{\omega} = \bot$.